mhallerud/multiplex_wormhole/docs/index.md

 PRIMERS --> panel_assessment.py

 ### Re-designing an Existing Panel
-An existing panel (or combined panels) can be redesigned, but the approach will depend on whether only primer sequences available or the full templates are available.
+An existing panel can be redesigned, or multiple existing panels combined, but the approach will depend on whether only primer sequences available or the full templates are available.
 If template data are available, ensure that there is one template per target and use the "novel panel" or "augmented panel" (if unequal data availability) workflows.
 If only primer sequences are available, the only approach for optimization is to reduce panel size.
 To do so, use the following workflow with the original PRIMERS as the input fasta at the optimization step and set N_LOCI smaller than the current panel:

 PRIMERS --> MFEprimer dimer --> tabulate_dimers.py --> multiple_run_optimization.py